 Working With Nature

 As a family that came to the wine business as farmers first, our love of the land influences everything we do.
-Our search for superior vineyards sites began early on, and led us to acquire land in some of Napa Valley’s finest appellations, including Rutherford, Oakville, St. Helena and Carneros.
+Our environmental stewardship led us to embrace sustainable and organic farming early on.
+Our search for superior vineyards sites led us to acquire land in some of Napa Valley’s finest appellations, including Rutherford, Oakville, St. Helena and Carneros.
 Over the years, as we’ve planted and replanted this land to vines, we’ve experimented with rootstocks, clones, trellising systems and a variety of viticultural techniques, always striving to produce the best possible quality.
 We were one of the first wineries to pick grapes at night, lugging generators and floodlights through the fields at two o’clock in the morning in order to hand harvest and deliver fruit that was cool and pristine.
-Our environmental stewardship led us to embrace sustainable and organic farming early on, and to install a solar array which generates energy for our winery and vineyards.

-Every wine we produce, from Trilogy, which comes from the first vineyard to capture our hearts, to our five single-vineyard Cabernet Sauvignons, is crafted to express the singular soils, microclimates, and beauty of its respective vineyard origins.
+Every wine we produce, from Trilogy to our single-vineyard Cabernet Sauvignons, is crafted to express the singular soils, microclimates, and beauty of its respective vineyard origins.

 Farming On Principle